 In the PA, all servers are physical, multi-role servers.
 Physical hardware is deployed rather than virtualized hardware for two reasons:

 By deploying multi-role servers, the architecture is simplified as all servers have the same hardware, installation process, and configuration options.
 Consistency across servers also simplifies administration.
 Multi-role servers provide more efficient use of server resources by distributing the Client Access and Mailbox resources across a larger pool of servers.
 Client Access and Database Availability Group (DAG) resiliency is also increased, as there are more servers available for the load-balanced pool and for the DAG.

-Commodity server platforms (e.g., 2U servers that hold 12 large form-factor drive bays within the server chassis) are use in the PA.
+Commodity server platforms (e.g., 2U, dual socket servers with no more than 24 processor cores and 96GB of memory, that hold 12 large form-factor drive bays within the server chassis) are use in the PA.
 Additional drive bays can be deployed per-server depending on the number of mailboxes, mailbox size, and the server’s scalability.